isaacnmm/pestpolicy-hugo2XX/content/posts/best-safety-glasses-for-spray-painting/index.md

 These are the best safety glasses if you look for side protection thanks to their oversized frame design.
 The Dielectric OTG edition provides an excellent fit over standard prescription glasses without compromising on style.

 As its name suggests, the Dielectric design features no metal components, while the 5-position ratchet temple allows you to adjust the lens angle.
-This feature works together with the wrap-around design to give you an improved angular coverage. �The lenses are constructed out of a rugged polycarbonate lens, which filters harmful UV sun rays.
+This feature works together with the wrap-around design to give you an improved angular coverage.
+The lenses are constructed out of a rugged polycarbonate lens, which filters harmful UV sun rays.
 Additionally, this pair utilizes the proprietary Duramass scratch-resistant coating.
 These are the goggles to go for if you are looking for an excellent feel and fit during spray painting.
 These U.S.A made protective glasses are the go-to pick for local DIYers looking for local solutions.
 The glass lenses are particularly suited for users looking for extra protection for repeated use.
 You are guaranteed a dependable anti-fog feature with this purchase, which comes in the hybrid type.
 Pros: